Influence of the IBM PC on the personal computer market: The use of MS-DOS on non-IBM PC compatible systems

 Within a year of the IBM PC's introduction, Microsoft—the developer of its primary operating system, IBM PC DOS—licensed the operating system generically as MS-DOS to over 70 other companies.
 The first computer to achieve 100% PC compatibility was the Compaq Portable, released in November 1982, and it included a clean-room engineered BIOS; it remained the most compatible clone into 1984.
 Before the PC dominated the market, however, most systems were not clones of the IBM PC design, but had different internal designs, and ran Digital Research's CP/M. Also, Compaq did not offer its clean-room engineered BIOS to other computer manufacturers.

 By early 1983 the PC's MS-DOS and Intel 8088 had become a standard to emulate; an example is the TI Professional, which does not use the company's own 16-bit CPU.
-TI, Wang Laboratories, Zenith Data Systems, and others with existing proprietary systems were nonetheless reluctant to offer 100% compatibility.
+TI, Wang Laboratories, Zenith Data Systems, and others with existing proprietary systems offered MS-DOS systems with some amount of IBM compatibility.
 The IBM PC was difficult to obtain for several years after its introduction, but many vendors intentionally avoided full IBM compatibility because they expected that the market for what InfoWorld described as "ordinary PC clones" would decline.
 They feared the fate of companies that sold computers plug-compatible with IBM mainframes in the 1960s and 1970s—many of which went bankrupt after IBM changed specifications—and believed that a market existed for personal computers with a similar selection of software to the IBM PC, but with different, superior hardware.
 Benjamin Rosen was an investor in Compaq, but his Rosen Electronics Letter predicted in February 1983 that the Professional "should be one of the year's bigger successes" despite not 100% compatible.
 Many vendors used such an approach into 1984.